 Who You’re Working With

-I’ve always desired to love my people well- family, friends, community, and my neighbor.
-I love connecting with others authentically and it’s always given me a sense of purpose to do so.
-In my context, though, I somehow came to believe that in order to honor those around me, I would have to shrink myself.
+I’ve always desired to love my people well- I lived and worked alongside family a long time.
+It gave me a sense of purpose.
+In my context, though, I somehow came to believe that in order to honor my family, I would have to shrink myself.

 While intending to care better for others, I ended up hyper-focused on monitoring myself.
 That meant that internal shame and judgement became my closest companion.
 I learned to read between the lines of every interaction with people or my environment to make sure I knew what was needed to do “good” things and make others comfortable and happy.